alexKleider/debk/README.md

 ## Persistent Storage

-The system depends on the existence of a debk.d directory found under a 'home' directory specified by config.DEFAULTS['home'] by default set to _/var/opt_.
-It must be populated with appropriate content which at a minimum must include a _defaultChartOfAccounts_ file, an example of which can be copied from _debk/debk.d/_.
+The system depends on the existence of a _debk.d_ directory found under a 'home' directory specified by config.DEFAULTS['home'].
+By default this is set to _/var/opt_.
+It must be populated with a _defaultChartOfAccounts_ file, an example of which can be copied from _debk/debk.d/_ as described above.

 ## Entities